shiv3130/shiv3130/README.md

-- 👋 Hi, I’m @shiv3130 as venkata. gogireddy
+- 👋 Hi, I’m @venkata gogireddy as venkata. gogireddy
 - 👀 I’m interested in ... data science
 - 🌱 I’m currently learning ...
 Artificial intelligence and machine learning
 - 💞️ I’m looking to collaborate on ...
 Ai. or data science